testcontainers/testcontainers-python/docs/quickstart.md

-_Testcontainers for Go_ plays well with the native `go test` framework.
+_Testcontainers for Python_ plays well with Python's testing frameworks like pytest.

 The ideal use case is for integration or end to end tests.
 It helps you to spin up and manage the dependencies life cycle via Docker.